khengyun/hymba/README.md

 ## Trouble Shooting
+**[Caution] During generation, the batch size needs to be 1.
+Our current implementation does not fully support padding of Meta tokens + SWA; this is a work in progress.
+Training and pre-filling support any batch size.**

-Please refer to the [Trouble Shooting](https://github.com/NVlabs/hymba/blob/main/TROUBLESHOOTING.md) page for help.
+For other questions, please refer to the [Trouble Shooting](https://github.com/NVlabs/hymba/blob/main/TROUBLESHOOTING.md) page and feel free to submit an issue for help.

 ## Citation